xslackx/mifos-docker/README.md

 https://localhost:8443/community-app/#/ (secure web access, but this is a self signed certificate and you will have a warning in your web explorer, just ignore it and continue)

+# Removing the volume (Only in Dev)
-3. As note if you have any issue with the volumes and entry points remove the volumes (be careful, with this we are removing all of them, because it is running in our local DEV, don't do this in Production)
+3. As note if you have any issue with the volumes and entry points remove the volumes (be careful, with this we are removing all of them, because it is running in our local DEV, don't do this in PRODUCTION)

 ```bash
 $ docker stop $(docker ps -a -q)
 $ docker rm $(docker ps -a -q)
 $ docker volume rm $(docker volume ls -q)
 ```

+# MUST
+- Create .env files
+- Create .certs directory
+- Create appwar, confs, dbdata directory

+# External Volumes

 Reference